 But the biggest problem with French bread is that they don’t stay soft long!
-The French bread has to be consumed that day, and that makes it hard to keep the supply on hand.
-The max length of time that I've been able to keep the French bread soft is a couple of days at the most.
+The French bread has to be consumed within a day or two, and that makes it difficult to keep a supply of bread on hand.
+The maximum length of time that I've been able to keep French bread soft is a couple of days.

 2) Cut the French bread up and put it in a Ziploc bag.

 3) Keep the French bread in the original paper bag and place it in a grocery bag and wrap it tight.